(Reading time: 5 min)

-It is quite normal to feel a bit nervous before and during taking a test or exam.
-However, some of us experience an extreme anxiety or stress, for some even resulting in a panic attack, which of course has a negative impact on performance.
+It is quite normal to feel a bit nervous before and/or during a test or an exam.
+However, some of us experience an extreme test anxiety or stress, for some even resulting in a panic attack.
+It goes without saying that this has a negative impact on performance.
 This condition is referred to as exam fear or test anxiety and is a form of performance anxiety.

 WHAT ARE THE SYMPTOMS OF TEST ANXIETY?